FAQ

 Import, match, reconcile — all built in.

-- OFX, QFX, and QBO file import All tiers
+• OFX, QFX, QBO, and CSV file import from any bank All tiers

-- Full reconciliation with auto-matching, inline adjusting entries, and history Standard+
+• Auto-matching reconciliation with inline adjusting entries Standard+

 Fund activity stays organized as you go — instead of being reconstructed at month-end.